🍃 Natural oral care products

-Wisdom teeth sometimes do not come through completely.
-A wisdom tooth that pierces only halfway through the gums can cause inflammation.
+Wisdom teeth sometimes do not come all the way through.
+A wisdom tooth that protrudes only halfway through the gums can cause inflammation.
 This is because the gums open and sometimes a patch of gum remains, lying over the molar.
 Food particles then settle under the patch of gum tissue, inflaming the gums.
 A toothbrush also has difficulty reaching it.
-An inflamed wisdom tooth usually manifests as throbbing and nagging pain.
+An inflamed wisdom tooth usually manifests itself in throbbing and nagging pain.

 A filling may leak or fall out of a molar.
 This usually happens when fillings are aged.
 The hole then becomes exposed again.
 In this case, the molar needs to be restored at the dentist’s office.
 Broken fillings can cause intense pain.
 You usually notice this with hot or cold foods, just like cavities.

 Tooth enamel can be affected by acidic foods.
 Sweets can also cause worn tooth enamel.
 The tooth is more prone to cavities when the enamel is affected.
 Moreover, the molar becomes more sensitive because the protective layer around it is worn down.
 The nerves are stimulated earlier, this causes sensitivity to a tooth

-Food particles between the molars, can press against the tooth.
-This causes a kind of pressing pain to the teeth.
+Food particles between the molars, can start to press against the tooth.
 These are usually scraps and husks from fruits and meat, for example.
 Food particles also cause cavities to form if they are not removed.
 By flossing, you can already ensure that food particles do not get stuck between the teeth for a long time.

 There are all sorts of remedies and methods that can help reduce toothache.
 Below, we have listed some of them for you: